Paul has spent a lifetime traveling and learning many languages. He is now conversant in Mandarin Chinese, Taiwanese

 3. Stress and Intonation:

 If you are transcribing a non-tonal language like English, it is necessary to be aware of the stress on syllables in words and the intonation of sentences.
 An example of hearing the wrong stress on a syllable would be hearing nitrate instead of the night rate.

 As in English, Chinese Mandarin uses contractions in its speech that sometimes present a problem to the untrained ear.
 For example, shen ma (what) is often spoken as sha and bu yong (it's not necessary) is uttered as beng.
-In the Thai language, dichan is often spoken as chan where it means I or me.
+In the Thai language, dichan is often spoken as chan which means I or me.

 5. English Spoken by Non-Native Speakers: